MythicSyntax/Ring-Cameras-24-7-Live-Stream/README.md

   Step 7: All done.
 Open up your Ring App and enjoy 24/7 live stream.

+Supported Languages (13.05.2024): English, German -> !!!
+Please make sure to have one of this supported Languages running on the target device. !!!

 Recommended:

 - If you plan to use this App on your daily Phone, you can toogle the Service off and on (as mentioned above in Step 6)
 - You can add a shortcut to toggle the service on and off, just go to "Settings -> Accessibilty -> Ring Play Live Video Continuously" and Enable "Ring Play Live Video Continuously shortcut"

 Have fun and enjoy ツ